Aidantb8/Homelab/README.md

 ## My Homelab Project

 Welcome to my homelab project repository!
-This repository documents the setup, configuration, and management of my homelab environment, which includes various services running on a Proxmox VM with Docker containers.
+This repository documents the setup, configuration, and management of my homelab environment, which includes various services running on Docker Containers via several VM's within a baremetal Proxmox installation.
 The homelab is designed for personal use, experimentation, **cybersecurity research**, and self-hosting various applications.

 ---